odeum/odeum-app/README.md

 ## 4.6.
 TODO:
 - [v] Custom themes available for integration through AppContainer + (test with custom theme)
-- [?v]Ommit exact prop when using: <Menu route={'/'} exact>.
+- [?v] Ommit exact prop when using: <Menu route={'/'} exact>.
 We can check whether route is set to only '/' and add "exact" automatically
 - [v] Help label prop?
 Language ...
+- Quick Navigation style object prop
 - Page component that basically wraps the functionality of <Menu> to create a page with a route and no label
 - Login component that composes the actual app login process and stores the login state.
 Login component is wrapping the main route component (<AppRouter />) to easily distinct between public and private routes.
-- Refactoring styles, naming, structure - emphasize code style
-- Quick Navigation style object prop
-- Documentation (up until now and continously)
 - 404 - page not found component
 - New responsive menu
 - Responsive API for component builders